eclipse-archived/smarthome/docs/documentation/features/scenes.md

 A scene can only be activated and no deactivation is possible.
 It can be activated either manually or automatically.
 To manually activate a scene, a runnow request must be sent to the rest endpoint.
 To automate the scene activation, a second rule must be created.
 The action section of this second rule is responsible for executing the scene with the `core.RunRuleAction` module type.

 The `core.RunRuleAction` module type, used for running the scenes, supports the direct execution of the actions without requiring to evaluate the conditions.
 This way all actions are executed even if an action before returns an error.

-Asynchronous execution of actions is needed to fulfil further requirements:

-* Most of the actions just send events.
-And as the eventHandlers for these events are executed asynchronously the resulting action execution is also asynchronous.
-* For long-running script actions, e.g., the handler should be aware of asynchronous execution.

 ## Scene creation and activation